 Encryption type TKIP is not supported in 802.11n mode.
 If TKIP is applied in 802.11n mode, the clients may not be able to access the wireless network of the EAP.
-If TKIP is applied in 11b/g/n mode (in the 2.4GHz frequency band) or 11a/n (in the 5GHz frequency band), the device may work at a low transmission rate.
+If TKIP is applied in 11b/g/n mode, the device may work at a low transmission rate.